 This section of the website describes the consultation.
 You can find out about the work we have done in the lead up to consultation in Our Journey.

-The consultation is about:
+The consultation was about:

 In Northern Staffordshire, we deliver a wide range of community services such as memory clinics, falls prevention services and physiotherapy to patients, often in their own home or in the local community.
 We want people to get the maximum benefit from our community-based services.
 Our proposals would join together key services in the community through integrated care hubs.
 Integrated care hubs are a new way of delivering community-based services so that they are joined-up, with several services available in one place, better meeting local patients’ needs and making sure they receive the care they need without going into hospital.